holidayextras/featherLog/README.md

 #Run tests

 Now you can run the tests.
 Chenge the rootLogger node in config/loggerProperties.js configuration and run the tests again.
-Have a play and feed back to author <viktor.trako@holidayextras.com> so that feather can evolve in the right direction.
+Have a play and feed back to me at <viktor.trako@holidayextras.com>.

     $ node test/testLogger.js                          // run tests`

+#Set up

+* Feather looks for a loggerProperties.js in config directory in your app directory.